Wincanton: Landmarks

 The Dogs (also called The Old House) was built around 1650, and was reshaped internally by Nathaniel Ireson in 1740–50.
 It is a grade I listed building.

+Wincanton Town Hall, the third on its site, was completed in 1878.

 Transport

 The town had a railway station on the Somerset and Dorset Joint Railway but this closed on 7 March 1966.

 The town is north of the A303 road, one of the main routes between London and South West England.

 The nearest railway stations are in neighbouring Templecombe railway station on the Exeter to Waterloo line, and Castle Cary railway station on the Reading to Taunton and Heart of Wessex lines.

 The town is served twice daily by Berrys Coaches 'Superfast' service to and from London.

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

+Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 102.6 FM, Greatest Hits Radio South West (formerly The Breeze) on 106.6 FM, Abbey104 on 104.7 FM and Radio Ninesprings, a community based station which broadcast to the town on 104.5 FM.

+The town is served by the local newspaper, Western Gazette which publishes Thursdays.

 Education

 Primary education up to the age of 11 is offered by Wincanton Primary School and Our Lady of Mount Carmel Catholic Primary School.

 The history of Wincanton Primary began in 1833 when an appeal was launched to provide a National school in Wincanton and after a number of difficulties the school was built in North Street in 1838, although this had very few pupils.
 A school board was formed in 1871 and opened a school in the former National school buildings with over 200 pupils.
 In 1875 there were 206 children attending.
 In 1894 the board raised money for a new school to accommodate 445 children, which opened in South Street in 1897.

 Wincanton has one secondary school, King Arthur's School, which is Somerset's first specialist Sports College.

 The Balsam Centre is a Healthy Living Centre and also a Children's Centre.
 Since 2005 it has received grants for the re-fitting of the training kitchen and construction and refurbishment to create a dedicated teaching area, counselling and interview rooms and a studio space for physical and community activities.